railwayapp/docs/src/pages/reference/usecases.md

 We also overlay commit and deployment behavior to correlate issues with application health to deployments.
 This is on top of the service logs that are continually delivered to users viewing a particular deployment of a service.

-It is common for teams who wish to have additional observability to use a additional monitoring tool that maintains a longer time horizon of data such as New Relic or Datadog.
+It is common for teams who wish to have additional observability to use an additional monitoring tool that maintains a longer time horizon of data such as New Relic or Datadog.
 Within projects, deploying a Datadog Agent is as easy as using our provided Dockerfile and providing your Datadog API Keys.

 ### Networking